MubashirZahid/git-self-practise/README.md

 # git-self-practise
 This is my first line
-This is my 2nd line
+This is my second line